VincentGuinaudeau/epitools/README.md

 And don't forget : this is atom !
 There is already thousand of packages, and this one only aim to supports epitech's specific requirement.
 So don't ask for a git support, an interface to gcc or a generic C linter, there is already packages for that out there.

 For now, there is no very mutch to see. but I espect to make something basic before january.

+## TODO list
+#### Core
+* detect TextEditor change : OK
+* detect Grammar change
+* icon show up in staus bar : OK
+* manual activation : OK
+* auto activation when detect header
+* Hide when not in C file or Makefile : OK

+#### Header
+* Insert on top : OK
+* Insert on cursor : OK
+* Config user info : OK
+* Update header on save
+* Detect project name
+* Ask project name
+* detect header

+#### Indentaion
+* correctly config the pane when actiavte (SoftTab, 2 spaces)
+* catch change in the Tab config (notification or cancel)
+* backup config to restore when turnOff
+* convert eight space to one tab on when modifiyng a line
+* Full check on save

 ![A screenshot of your package](https://f.cloud.github.com/assets/69169/2290250/c35d867a-a017-11e3-86be-cd7c5bf3ff9b.gif)